 Chapter Bank Accounts

-• Connect with Other Orgs on Campus: Connect with the Treasurers of several other organizations on campus to see how they do their banking
+• Connect with other student orgs on campus: Connect with the Treasurers of several other organizations on campus to see how they do their banking.
+More likely than not, these banks will be familiar with how to set up an RSO bank account!

-• Chapter University Advisor: Ask your Chapter university advisor if there is a bank that the university recommends
+• Connect with your university advisor: Ask your Chapter university advisor if there is a bank that the university recommends student groups use near campus.

-• Research: Do some online research!
-Oftentimes there will be a Treasurer training from your university that tells you what bank is recommended for student organizations to use
+• Do some online research!
+Oftentimes there will be a Treasurer training from your university that tells you what bank is recommended for student organizations to use.

-If you are an established Chapter [this is not your first semester/quarter on campus], make sure your Chapter does not already have an EIN!
-To figure this out, email [email protected], as we have all EIN numbers on file.
+If you are an established Chapter [this is not your first term on campus], make sure your Chapter does not already have an EIN!
+To figure this out, email T[email protected], as we have all EIN numbers on file.

 Applying for an EIN number for your Chapter is easy + can be done online following these steps: